-Masara didn’t sleep at all but tossed and turned, sometimes cursing Erend for a fool and sometimes desperately poring over their conversation.
+Masara didn’t sleep much but tossed and turned, sometimes cursing Erend for a fool and sometimes desperately poring over their conversation.
 Did he care for her the way she cared for him or was he merely looking after her as he would a sister?

-An hour before dawn, a messenger arrived with two royal guards.
-“You are to travel with His Radiance to the Spire,” he said.
+An hour before dawn, a royal messenger arrived with two armed guards.
+“You are to travel with His Radiance to the Spire,” he told her.

-She rushed to dress, not in her work clothes and leather apron but the rust-colored Carja silk gown she wore when she presented her gift to the Sun-King.
-Where the women of the Sundom would embellish with necklaces, armbands and headpieces of gold or pretty machine parts, Masara put on adornments in the Oseram style with leather straps and metal rings.
-She pinned up her hair with ornaments of metal butterflies, flowers and leaves, from her workshop.
+She rushed to dress in the rust-colored Carja silk gown she wore when she’d presented her gift to the Sun-King, rather than her usual work clothes and leather apron.
+But where the women of the Sundom would embellish with necklaces, armbands and headpieces of gold or pretty machine parts, Masara wore adornments in the Oseram style with leather straps and metal rings.
+She pinned her hair with ornaments of metal butterflies, flowers and leaves from her workshop.

 They hurried her through Meridian’s twisting maze of cobbled streets, to the Palace of the Sun.
-The advisor Marad, Erend, and a cluster of Vanguardsmen waited on the platform behind the Sun-King’s pavilion.
+Erend, a cluster of his Vanguardsmen, and the advisor Marad waited on the platform behind the Sun-King’s pavilion.

 She wondered if Erend managed to get any sleep.
 He glanced at Masara when she arrived, but when she met his gaze, he looked away.
 One of the Vanguard whistled and Erend barked at him to shut up.
-She heard a rushed apology.
+She heard the man’s rushed apology.

 Marad approached her.
 “Masara Craftwoman, if you would permit me, I would like to discuss the complexity of the circumstances in which we find ourselves.”